Pain Medicine Group

 Interventional Pain Medicine & Sports Medicine located in Sarasota, FL & Oviedo, FL

 If you experience ongoing shooting pain, burning discomfort, or numbness, you could have a herniated disc.
-At Pain Medicine Group in Sarasota and Oviedo, Florida, interventional pain medicine specialists diagnose and treat herniated discs to relieve your discomfort and make everyday tasks easier.
+At Pain Medicine Group in Sarasota, Oviedo and greater Orlando area, Florida, interventional pain medicine specialists diagnose and treat herniated discs to relieve your discomfort and make everyday tasks easier.
 Call the office to schedule an appointment or book one online today.

 A herniated disc develops when a spinal disc, one of the cushioning structures between the vertebrae that supports your spine, gets damaged or ruptures.
 The disc’s jellylike interior presses through a crack in the more rigid protective exterior, and it can happen in any part of your spine, irritating nerves and causing unpleasant symptoms when left untreated.

 What are the symptoms of a herniated disc?

 Common symptoms you may have with a herniated disc include: